sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Max Recursion Depth (requires restart)** Set the maximum recursion depth of the Python interpreter stack.
-This setting should be changed only if you intend to run ``pychoacoustics`` in automatic or simulated listener response mode.
+This setting should be changed only if you intend to run ``pychoacoustics`` in automatic or simulated listener response mode (see :ref:`sec-response_mode`).
    Beware, setting a max recursion depth value smaller than the default value may cause ``pychoacoustics`` to crash or not even start.
 In case ``pychoacoustics`` does not start because of this, delete your preferences settings file to restore the default max recursion depth value.